Afsharid Iran: North Caucasus, Central Asia, Arabia, and the second Ottoman war

-With the wealth he gained, Nader started to build a Persian navy.
+With the wealth he gained, Nader started to build an Iranian navy.
 With lumber from Mazandaran and Gilan, he built ships in Bushehr and order to build new artillery in Amol.
 He also purchased thirty ships in India.
 He recaptured the island of Bahrain from the Arabs.
 In 1743, he conquered Oman and its main capital Muscat.
 In 1743, Nader started another war against the Ottoman Empire.
 Despite having a huge army at his disposal, in this campaign Nader showed little of his former military brilliance.
 It ended in 1746 with the signing of a peace treaty, in which the Ottomans agreed to let Nader occupy Najaf.

 Military

-The military forces of the Afsharid dynasty of Persia had their origins in the relatively obscure yet bloody inter-factional violence in Khorasan during the collapse of the Safavid state.
+The military forces of the Afsharid dynasty of Iran had their origins in the relatively obscure yet bloody inter-factional violence in Khorasan during the collapse of the Safavid state.
 The small band of warriors under local warlord Nader Qoli of the Turkomen Afshar tribe in north-east Iran were no more than a few hundred men.
 Yet at the height of Nader's power as the king of kings, Shahanshah, he commanded an army of 375,000 fighting men which constituted the single most powerful military force of its time, led by one of the most talented and successful military leaders of history.

 After the assassination of Nader Shah at the hands of a faction of his officers in 1747, Nader's powerful army fractured as the Afsharid state collapsed and the country plunged into decades of civil war.
-Although there were numerous Afsharid pretenders to the throne, (amongst many other), who attempted to regain control of the entire country, Persia remained a fractured political entity in turmoil until the campaigns of Agha Mohammad Khan Qajar toward the very end of the eighteenth century reunified the nation.
+Although there were numerous Afsharid pretenders to the throne, (amongst many other), who attempted to regain control of the entire country, Iran remained a fractured political entity in turmoil until the campaigns of Agha Mohammad Khan Qajar toward the very end of the eighteenth century reunified the nation.